OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 -   Access built-in widgets such as Focus Widget, Band Power, Accelerometer, EEG Head Plot, and MUCH more

 As always, don't hesitate to email us at [support@openbci.com](mailto:support@openbci.com) for assistance!

-## Headband Tips and Signal Troubleshooting

--   Moisten	a	Q-Tip	in	rubbing	alcohol,	and	scrub	the	surface	of	the	head	directly	underneath	the	contact	point	for	each	electrode.
-This	will	remove	oil/debris	from	the	skin,	resulting	in	a	better	signal.
-Then	place	the	headband	on	the	head,	with	the	center	electrode in	the	center	of	the	forehead.
--   *Optional* - The flat and snap electrodes can be used with [electrode gel](https://shop.openbci.com/collections/frontpage/products/electrodegel).
-Inject electrode gel into the contact area using any standard small syringe.
-This will improve signal quality by lowering the skin-electrode impedance.
--   We recommend using a thin, flat tool to remove the flat snap electrodes.
-Un-snap it with the help of a thin screwdriver.